mjlaali/ConcoLeDisCo/README.md

 # ConcoLeDisCo
-Concordia Lexicon of Discourse Connectives (ConcoLeDisCo) contains French discourse connectives associated to the PDTB relaions.
-This resource is automatically extracted from the English-French section of Europarl.
-For more deteila please refer to [our paper](https://arxiv.org/abs/1706.09856).
+Concordia Lexicon of Discourse Connectives (ConcoLeDisCo) contains French discourse connectives associated to PDTB relations.
+This resource was automatically extracted from the English-French section of Europarl.
+For more deteils please refer to [our paper](https://arxiv.org/abs/1706.09856).

 If you use this resource in your work, please cite [this paper](https://arxiv.org/abs/1706.09856):